 1 pound dry beans (I like a Cranberry type, but a creamier-textured Navy-style small white bean is the traditional choice and cooks faster; in this batch I used ‘Yellow Eye’)

-Soak the beans overnight, discard the water.
-Add fresh water and simmer them briefly (maybe 30 mins.) to just barely tender while preheating oven to 350ish.
-The “right” temperature really varies with the size of pot you are using; you want the beans to bubble.
+Soak the beans overnight; discard the water.
+Add fresh water and simmer beans briefly (maybe 30 minutes) to just barely tender while preheating oven to 350ish.
+The “right” temperature really varies with the size of pot you are using; you want the beans to bubble in the oven.

 Put water on to boil.

 Coat an oven-proof covered pot, such as a Dutch oven or large Pyrex casserole or ceramic bean pot, with a splash of olive oil.
 Lay the quartered onions in the bottom.
-(Note on selecting a pot: There must be enough headroom to put in all ingredients above, plus at least 1 inch above that of boiling water plus clearance to prevent overflows.)
+(Note on selecting a pot: There must be enough headroom to put in all ingredients above, plus at least 1 inch of boiling water, plus clearance to prevent overflows.)

 Drain beans; dress them with the other ingredients above (sweeteners and mustard and tomatoes).
 Pour over the onions.

 Pour boiling water over the mixture until it’s an inch or so above the solids.